Going Overboard

 Story & Plot Summary: Going Overboard

-Quick Plot Summary: Released in 1989, Going Overboard is a Comedy film directed by Valerie Breiman.
+Quick Plot Summary: Released in 1989, Going Overboard is a Comedy film directed by Valerie Breiman, written by Valerie Breiman.
 The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict involving Adam Sandler.
+It provides a scannable look at the movie's central conflict involving Adam Sandler as Schecky Moskowitz.

 Ending Explained: Going Overboard

-The final moments of Going Overboard reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Going Overboard reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Going Overboard?